 The United States began providing Israel with military assistance after its withdrawal from Arab territories as part of the peace process.
 Washington considered it a responsibility to provide this security aid because Israel was taking risks for peace.
 The United States also gave large aid packages to Egypt and Jordan in exchange for their commitments to the peace process.

 U.S. aid to the Palestinians began shrinking under the Trump administration in 2018, as it reduced assistance to the West Bank and Gaza and discontinued contributions to UNRWA.
 In 2019, Trump signed an antiterrorism law that allowed Americans to sue recipients of U.S. foreign aid, including the PA, over alleged complicity in acts of war.
 Fearing lawsuits, the PA requested that Washington cut off its aid.
-Though the antiterrorism law remains in effect, Biden has announced plans to resume aid to the Palestinians, likely through UNRWA [PDF].
-Since the law’s implementation, Washington has only provided the Palestinians a one-time donation of $5 million to combat the COVID-19 pandemic.
+Though the antiterrorism law remains in effect, the Biden administration announced it will resume aid to the West Bank and Gaza.
+This will include more than $200 million in economic and development support, pandemic-related assistance, and funding through UN agencies.

 What are the prospects for a resolution to the conflict?